nd1511/PythonProgramming/README.md

 # PythonProgramming
 Python Programming using the PyCharm integrated development environment (IDE).

-PyTorch and Keras with TensorFlow.
+PyTorch and Keras (i.e. Keras with TensorFlow).

+Neural Networks (NNs) with either PyTorch or Keras.

 Author: Nikolaos Dionelis